Lampsilis abrupta: Life history

 The pink mucket is a rounded, slightly elongated mussel with a thick, inflated, and smooth shell, which is usually yellow-brown in color.
 It can be found on the bottoms of various bodies of water, among gravel and cobble.
 It can be found in water one inch to five feet in depth.
 The mussel can live up to fifty years, but it rarely reaches this age now.
-The pink mucket has been a federally endangered species since the year 1976.
+The pink mucket has been a federally endangered species since 1976.

-The pink mucket reproduces in a similar manner to most other freshwater mussels.
-It requires a stable and undisturbed habitat.
-The male releases sperm into the current, and the female siphons it into its gill chamber, where the eggs are then fertilized.
-Once the eggs have gone through this process, they mature into larvae called (glochidia) and are discharged into the water.
-The glochidium lodges in the gills of a host fish, such as black bass and walleye.
-After the larval mussel spends a few days to weeks attached to the host it becomes a juvenile mussel and drops to the substrate.
-The pink mucket spawns from August to September, and releases their glochidia the following year from May to June.
+The pink mucket reproduces in a similar manner to most other freshwater mussels: the male releases sperm into the water, and the female siphons it into its gill chamber for fertilization.
+Once the eggs have gone through this process, they mature into larvae before being discharged into the water.
+The larvae lodge into the gills of fish, such as black bass and walleye, where they further mature before breaking away and floating to the water bottom.
+The pink mucket spawns and fertilizes during the latter half of the year, and larvae are released at the start of the year.

-Reason for decline

-At one time, the pink mucket was present in twenty-six rivers in the Midwest and eastern United States.
-The building of dams and reservoirs caused the flooding of the habitat, affecting both the mussel and the host fish.
-Deteriorating water quality and siltation also affects mussel populations.
-Other practices, such as dredging, gravel mining, removal of trees, and undergrowth along the stream bank, and non-point source pollution from agriculture and urban areas, have contributed to the decline in the pink mucket as well.
+As of 2019, the pink mucket is present in twenty-nine rivers and streams in the United States.

+Threats

+The biggest threats to the pink mucket are reservoirs and dams.
+Recognized threats also include dredging, mining, logging, and channeling.
+These threats cause changes in water quality and temperature, which mussels are particularly sensitive to and unable to adapt.